Mailu/Mailu/docs/contributors/environment.rst

 If you do no posses the resources, but want to become an involved tester/reviewer.
 Please contact `muhlemmer on Matrix`_.
-He can provide access to a testing server, if a thrust relation can be established.
+He can provide access to a testing server, if a trust relation can be established.

 .. _`muhlemmer on Matrix`: https://matrix.to/#/@muhlemmer:matrix.org